-Employees’ expectations have changed a lot in the last few years, and they want their organizations to take the lead, but 43% say their organizations are falling short in helping them feel connected to coworkers.
+Employees’ expectations have changed a lot in the last few years.
+There’s an increasing push to make work more than just, well, work — and staff often want their employers to take the lead.
+But 43% say their organizations are falling short in helping them feel connected to coworkers.

 Let’s explore the key components of a connected workplace and five actionable strategies for improving employee connections within your organization.

 - Connected employees make fewer mistakes, contribute higher quality work, are more satisfied, and are much more likely to stay at their organization for many years.

 - Employee connection comes from three avenues: connection to each other, to the organization, and to individual purpose.

 - There are many strategies to help build employee connections, but transparency, employee empowerment, communication, celebration, and genuine relationships lie at the heart of a well-connected organization.

 What Is a Connected Workplace?